r7wx/luna-dns/README.md

 <img src="assets/screenshot.jpg" />

 <p align="justify">
-Luna DNS is a simple and easy configurable DNS forwarder with focus on custom hosts.
-Configuration of customs hosts is simple and supports wildcards.
+Luna DNS is a simple and easy-to-configure DNS forwarder, configuring customs hosts is easy and supports wildcards.
 This project is based on the awesome Go DNS library <a href="https://github.com/miekg/dns">miekg/dns</a>.
 </p>

-### Features

-- Runs as a standalone binary or as a docker container.
-- Easy to configure through a yml configuration file.
-- In memory cache.

 ## Deployment